 Now that we’ve got that out of the way, most people will be surprised to know that magic has been practiced by Christians since the very beginning.
 The word itself, MAGEIA, was a foreign word to the Greek speakers who lived during the time of Jesus.
 (The English word Magi comes from the Greek word MAGOS which means “magician.”)
 Magic was a word that had lots of negative connotations attached to it, so early Christian practitioners called it “theurgy” or “divine work” instead.
 They used amulets and spells for protection, defense and healing, but they stopped short of calling it magic.

 Hmmm, sounds like magic to me!
-I’m currently reading a fascinating book edited by Marvin W. Mayer and Richard Smith, entitled Ancient Christian Magic: Coptic Texts of Ritual Power.
+I read a fascinating book edited by Marvin W. Mayer and Richard Smith, entitled Ancient Christian Magic: Coptic Texts of Ritual Power.
 It contains exactly what you think it does: spells that were cast by Christians from the 1st through the 6th century.
 It even has a story of magical advice that was given by Christ himself.

 Now, I know most Christians would flip over this info but for those of us who are interested in the ties between Pagan and Christian spirituality, it is most interesting indeed.
 While it’s clear that magic was not practiced by the majority of Christian believers there have always been some who integrated magic into their Christian beliefs and saw no contradiction with this whatsoever.
 Most of the spells in the book deal with things such as healing, love, prosperity, protection during pregnancy, and protection against evil spirits.
 This is definitely familiar territory for modern Wiccans!